 Have your resume ready

 Your resume is an insight into who you are and what your strengths are.
 It plays a crucial role in being considered for the job.
 Taking extra care in organizing the files and documents also helps.

 Dressing formally for any interview scores brownie points.
 You must make sure to wear an ironed shirt and pants and wear clean, polished shoes.
-The hairstyle you carry plays a significant part in your presentation.
+Similarly, the hairstyle you carry plays a significant part in your presentation.

 Body language reveals a lot about a person.
 From the way they walk to the way they sit.
-Every small action adds up to their personality.
+After all, every small action adds up to their personality.
 It is essential to be conscious of your actions during an interview.

 Making eye contact

 Making eye contact is a huge power move.
 It makes you seem more confident and leaves a lasting impression on the interviewers.
 This shows that you are being attentive and listening to the interviewer.